 Where to Hit the Trail

-Head for one of Western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
-Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, the loftiest summit in the Blue Ridge mountain range.
+Head for one of western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
+Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, among the loftiest summits in the Blue Ridge mountain range.
 To get there, hop on the Profile Trail (accessible from U.S. Highway 105), beginning at the Watauga River.
-The 7-mile, out-and-back hike features nearly 2,000-feet of elevation change along with some amazing views.
+The roughly 6-mile, out-and-back hike features nearly 2,000 feet of elevation change along with some amazing views.

 The stellar alpine singletrack of the Emerald Outback creates a veritable trail playground sprawling over the top of Beech Mountain.
-The area offers 8 miles of mountain bike trails laid out with an iconic Blue Ridge backdrop.
-The otherworldly landscape even inspired a nearby theme park – the Land of Oz, which operated for a decade before closing in 1980, and is now only open to the public for special events.
+The area offers 7 miles of mountain bike trails laid out with an iconic Blue Ridge backdrop.
+The otherworldly landscape even inspired a nearby theme park – the Land of Oz, which operated for a decade before closing in 1980, and is now only open to the public for special events, plus Fridays in June and for three weekends in the fall for Autumn at Oz.

 Where to Go Climbing

-Outside of Boone, the Blowing Rock Boulders (just after the exit for the Blue Ridge Parkway on Highway 221), offer an abundance of easily accessible problems suitable for a variety of skill levels (with ratings from V0 to V10).
+Outside of Boone, the Blowing Rock Boulders offer an abundance of easily accessible problems suitable for a variety of skill levels (with ratings from V0 to V10).
 Farther south of Boone on the Blue Ridge Parkway (Milepost 312.2), Linville Gorge is the one of the East Coast’s premier climbing destinations.
 The plunging chasm is flanked by features like Table Rock Mountain, a 3,930-foot peak capped with a craggy rock pompadour, and 4,020-foot Hawksbill Mountain, loaded with sport and trad routes (with difficulty ratings ranging from 5.7-5.12c).

 Where to Unwind

-Celebrate North Carolina’s booming brewing scene in Boone with inspired pairings at Lost Province Brewing Co., where it's possible to combine locally inspired ales like the Alpine Meadows saison or the Deep Valley Dunkel with wood-fired pizzas and an eclectic selection of antipasto boards.
-Or you can explore the imaginative beers and ciders at Appalachian Mountain Brewing, including options like the lemon and lime infused Margarita Gose; the Mystic Dragon Cider, flavored with green tea, rhubarb and strawberry; or the Autumn Brown, with distinctive notes of coffee and chocolate.
+Celebrate North Carolina’s booming brewing scene in Boone with inspired pairings at Lost Province Brewing Co., where it's possible to combine locally inspired ales with wood-fired pizzas and an eclectic selection of antipasto boards.
+Or you can explore the imaginative beers and ciders at Appalachian Mountain Brewing, including options like the lemon and lime-infused Margarita Gose; the Mystic Dragon Cider, flavored with green tea, rhubarb and strawberry; or the Autumn Brown, with distinctive notes of caramel and chocolate.
 Best of all, a portion of each pint sold at the brewery’s tasting room goes to High Country nonprofits.

-In Blowing Rock, cozy up at the state’s longest-serving watering hole, Bistro Roca and Antlers Bar.
-There you can savor inventive comfort food creations like the Puerco Mac & Cheese, loaded with pork belly, pulled pork and sweet potato salsa, or the locally sourced bison tamales, topped with beet mole and pickled cherries.
+In Blowing Rock, cozy up at our state’s longest-serving watering hole, Bistro Roca and Antlers Bar.
+There you can savor inventive comfort food creations like the Habi Mac & Cheese, loaded with bacon and crispy onions, or angus strip loin with smoked bleu cheese butter.

 Got a fixing for fancy fare?
-Sample French-inspired plates with a Carolina twist at Joy Bistro in Boone, or explore the elegant cuisine at Artisanal in Banner Elk, preparing elevated, globally inspired options like the Hickory Smoked Pekin Duck Breast and North Carolina Flounder served with morels.
+Sample French-inspired plates with a Carolina twist at Joy Bistro in Boone, or explore the elegant cuisine at Artisanal (open seasonally) in Banner Elk, preparing elevated, globally inspired options like Cheshire Pork Belly and Smoked Duck Breast served with morels.

 Where to Get a Good Night’s Rest